Cole Sax

 Cole Sax is an American film director and producer.
 He has directed films such as World Debut, a sports documentary about how the skateboarding, surfing, and climbing subcultures eventually made their way to the Olympics.

 Sax's 2018 documentary series Far From Home, produced for the Olympic Channel and Snapchat, won three Telly Awards, including Gold in video web-series.
-Additionally, his short documentary film Second Sight won the Norman Vaughan Indomitable Spirit Award at the Telluride Mountainfilm Festival, and also a silver for directing at the Telly Awards.
+Additionally, his short documentary film Second Sight won the Norman Vaughan Indomitable Spirit Award at the Mountainfilm festival, and also a silver for directing at the Telly Awards.

 Early life and education

 Sax was born and raised in Atlanta, Georgia, but started his filmmaking education at a young age when he moved to Park City, Utah.
-He attended Park City High School and the New York Film Academy in Los Angeles, California.
-He then attended the University of California, Berkeley and the University of Utah.
-He also attended Park City Academy with filmmaker Bruno Kohfield-Galeano.
+He attended Park City Academy and graduated from Park City High School, then went on to study film at the University of Utah.

 Career

 Sax began his career when he was 16 while working for InSync Plus, a motion picture company in Los Angeles.
 When he was 18, he won his first Clio Key Art Award for the TV spot he edited for the feature film, The Art of Getting By.
-After his short documentary film 88 and Sunny screened at the Metropolitan Pavilion red-carpet gala for the 20th anniversary of the September 11 attacks, Sax went on to pursue directing in the unscripted space.
+A short documentary film that he created in high school, 88 and Sunny, screened at the Metropolitan Pavilion red-carpet gala for the 10th anniversary of the September 11 attacks.

 Sax has directed films in various parts of the world, including Malaysia, India, the Philippines, and Argentina.
-He has produced documentaries and content for the Olympic Channel, YouTube Originals, Snapchat, Nike, Facebook, and many others.
+He has produced documentaries and content for the Nike and Facebook.
 Sax has also received the Mountainfilm Spirit Award for his documentary work.

 Together with Boardwalk Pictures, Sax directed and produced the 2018 documentary series Far From Home, which features athletes trying to get to the Olympic Games.
-Additionally, Sax has given a talk at TEDx in 2018 titled "An Unlikely Hero" and has conducted filmmaking workshops at U.S. embassies in various countries.
+Additionally, Sax has conducted filmmaking workshops at U.S. embassies in various countries.
 He has also worked together with organizations such as the Obama Foundation and Khan Academy to produce documentaries such as Dear Class of 2020, a 2020 YouTube Originals film that has been nominated for the Emmy Awards.

-In 2021, Sax completed his debut feature documentary film World Debut for YouTube Originals, which documents the stories of skateboarders, surfers, and climbers as they try to make their way to the Olympic Games.
+In 2021, Sax co-directed the feature-length documentary film World Debut for YouTube Originals, which documents skateboarders, surfers, and climbers as the sports are added to competition in the Olympic Games.

 Personal life

-Sax is currently based in both Salt Lake City, Utah and Los Angeles, California.
+Sax is based in both Salt Lake City, Utah and Los Angeles, California.